zotero-chinese/styles/tests/styles/458hunan-university-note/test.md

 <sup>81</sup> Lichtenstein J. Profile of veteran business owners: More young veterans appear to be starting businesses.
 U.S. Small Business Administration, Office of Advocacy, 2013<br>
 <sup>82</sup> Harwell M. Don’t expect too much: The limited usefulness of common SES measures and a prescription for change.
 National Education Policy Center, 2018<br>
 <sup>83</sup> U.S. Food and Drug Administration.
 FDA authorizes first interoperable insulin pup intended to allow patients to customize treatment through their individual diabetes management devices.
 U.S. Food and Drug Administration, 2019<br>
-<sup>84</sup> Fistek A, Jester E, Sonnenberg K. Everybody’s got a little music in them: Using music therapy to connect, engage, and motivate<br>
+<sup>84</sup> Fistek A, Jester E, Sonnenberg K. Everybody’s got a little music in them: Using music therapy to connect, engage, and motivate.
+Milwaukee, WI, United States, 2017<br>
-<sup>85</sup> Maddox S, Hurling J, Stewart E, Edwards A. If mama ain’t happy, nobody’s happy: The effect of parental depression on mood dysregulation in children<br>
+<sup>85</sup> Maddox S, Hurling J, Stewart E, Edwards A. If mama ain’t happy, nobody’s happy: The effect of parental depression on mood dysregulation in children.
+New Orleans, LA, United States, 2016<br>
-<sup>86</sup> Pearson J. Fat talk and its effects on state-based body image in women<br>
+<sup>86</sup> Pearson J. Fat talk and its effects on state-based body image in women.
+Sydney, NSW, Australia, 2018<br>
 <sup>87</sup> De Boer D, LaFavor T. The art and significance of successfully identifying resilient individuals A person-focused approach.
-In: Perspectives on resilience: Conceptualization, measurement, and enhancement<br>
+In: Perspectives on resilience: Conceptualization, measurement, and enhancement.
+Portland, OR, United States, 2018<br>
 <sup>88</sup> Harris L. Instructional leadership perceptions and practices of elementary school leaders: [Unpublished doctoral dissertation].
 University of Virginia, 2014<br>
 <sup>89</sup> Hollander M M. Resistance to authority: Methodological innovations and new lessons from the Milgram experiment: [University of Wisconsin–Madison Doctoral dissertation].
 ProQuest Dissertations and Theses Global / University of Wisconsin–Madison, 2017<br>
 <sup>90</sup> Hutcheson V H. Dealing with dual differences: Social coping strategies of gifted and lesbian, gay, bisexual, transgender, and queer adolescents: [The College of William &#38; Mary Master’s thesis].
 William &#38; Mary Digital Archive, 2012<br>